MUSASIZIENOCK/PROFILE.ME/README.md

 # PROFILE.ME
+Enoch Musasizi Profile
-Enoch MusasiziProfileAs a dedicated and ambitious individual, I excel in multiple roles:
+As a dedicated and ambitious individual,
+I excel in multiple roles:

 - Bachelor of Business Computing
 - Course Leader